Are you ready to finally learn how to hit a driver and start playing your best golf yet?

 How do I stop slicing my driver?

 Similar to the previous question, it depends on a few things.
-If you’re slicing your driver you are coming into impact position with an open face.
+If you’re slicing your driver, you are coming into impact position with an open face.
 This means you are cutting across the ball instead of a square clubface.

 Many golfers have this ball flight from a weak grip and incorrect swing path.

 While we have a lot of posts about quitting your slice, a quick fix is to adjust your driver setting if you own an adjustable driver.
-Make sure that your club is adjusted for a draw bias which will make it easier to square the club at impact.
+Make sure that your club is adjusted for a draw bias, which will make it easier to square the club at impact.

-Another solution is to buy a draw biased driver, such as these drivers designed to minimize the slice.
+Another solution is to buy a draw biased driver, such as these drivers are designed to minimize the slice.
 But remember, these solutions are a short term fix and we recommend spending the necessary time to fix this issue as it will help you shoot lower scores.

 Even the best drivers can’t make you a great driver – never forget about swing mechanics so you can hit straight drives.

 You don’t need to change your backswing or make any crazy weight shifts to start hitting bombs.
-To hit a driver straight and consistently long, you need to work on your setup more than anything else, which makes sense as it’s the foundation of your golf swing.

 Use these driving tips to take your game to the next level and I’m confident you will shoot your lowest scores!

-Good to get back to the basic styles of golf, I actually feel inspired to pop to the range and have my grandson video my swing so we can have a record of what’s happened over the years ….I still feel comfortable with my game but the tips you give are food for thought
+1. Good to get back to the basic styles of golf, I actually feel inspired to pop to the range and have my grandson video my swing so we can have a record of what’s happened over the years ….I still feel comfortable with my game but the tips you give are food for thought

-Thank you.
+2. Thank you.
 I’ve been struggling with the driver lately (and always really), while my irons have continued to get better and better (thank God).
 My putting is not too bad, and short irons are average.
 But my driver has always given me fits, and lately has just come undone.

 So I have a picture now, of a couple targets for my swing.
 Since slicing is my problem; a more closed stance, ball further left in my stance (r handed), T’d higher, and closing the face at impact.